Hornbill-Docs/esp-user-guide/esp-user-guide/company-home.md

 ![Mobile](/_books/esp-user-guide/images/mobile-home.png)

 ### Accessing
-Users can access the mobile app using a mobile phone's browser.
+You can access the mobile app using your mobile phone's browser.
 Navigate to `mcatalog.hornbill.com/<Your_Instance>/`.
 If you don't know your instance name, contact your IT support team.

 A login button displays when you first connect.
-In most cases, this will be your network login for your company.
+In most cases, you will need to use your login credentials for your company's network.

 ### Home screen
 Once you are logged in, you can add the Employee Portal to your mobile device's home screen.

-If you are using an Android device, you may get a prompt (*Add the Hornbill App to your Home Screen*).
-If you do this, an application icon will be added to your phone that provides quick access back to Hornbill and also opens the app in a full screen.
-On an iOS device, you can select from the Safari Options when on the Employee Portal page to add the site to your home screen.
+* **Android.** On an Android device, you may get a prompt (*Add the Hornbill App to your Home Screen*).
+If you do this, an application icon will be added to your phone; this provides quick access back to Hornbill and also opens the app in a full screen.
+* **iOS.** On an iOS device, you can select from the Safari options when on the Employee Portal page to add the site to your home screen.

 ### Navigation
 In the top right of the mobile app, use the menu button to view and navigate to other available pages and options.